willstMSFT/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-purview.md

 Commitment:

-Refer to the [ADR Commitment page](m365-dr-commitments.md#information-protection---data-loss-prevention-dlp) for the specific Customer Data at rest commitment for Information Protection - Data Loss Prevention (DLP).
+Refer to the [ADR Commitments page](m365-dr-commitments.md#data-loss-prevention-dlp) for the specific Customer Data at rest commitment for Data Loss Prevention (DLP).

 ### Data Security - Information Barriers